SophiChain/SophiChain.Abp.MetronicTheme/README.md

 # SophiChain ABP Metronic Theme

+## ⚠️ Important License Notice

+**Metronic is NOT a free theme.** This repository provides ABP Framework integration modules for the Metronic theme, but **does not include a Metronic license**.

+### Commercial Usage Requirements

+- **For commercial projects**: You **MUST** purchase a valid Metronic license from [Keenthemes](https://keenthemes.com/metronic)
+- **License purchase**: Visit [Metronic Licensing Page](https://keenthemes.com/metronic/licensing) to buy the appropriate license
+- **Our responsibility**: We are **NOT responsible** for any license violations or legal issues arising from unauthorized use of Metronic theme

+### Before Using This Repository

+1. **Purchase Metronic License**: Get your license from [https://keenthemes.com/metronic](https://keenthemes.com/metronic)
+2. **Review License Terms**: Ensure your usage complies with Metronic's licensing terms
+3. **Commercial Projects**: A commercial license is required for any commercial use

+**By using this repository, you acknowledge that you are responsible for obtaining proper Metronic licensing for your use case.**

 ## About this solution

 This repository contains **SophiChain ABP Metronic Theme modules** for the ABP Framework, along with **demo applications** for testing and developing these themes.